Cloudera Partner Data Processing Addendum

 In the event a Party experiences a Personal Data Breach concerning the Personal Data subject to Processing under this DPA, that Party shall take appropriate measures to address the Personal Data Breach, including adopting measures to mitigate the breach’s possible adverse effects.

-9.2.1.
-In case of a Personal Data Breach that is likely to result in a risk to the rights and freedoms of Data Subjects or that otherwise requires notification under Applicable Data Protection Law, the Party that has experienced the breach shall, without undue delay, notify both the other Party and the Data Protection Authority.
+9.2.1 In case of a Personal Data Breach that is likely to result in a risk to the rights and freedoms of Data Subjects or that otherwise requires notification under Data Protection Law, the Party that has experienced the breach shall, without undue delay, notify the Data Protection Authority.
 The notification shall contain, at a minimum, the following information:

-9.2.3.
-The Party that has experienced the Personal Data Breach shall document all relevant facts relating to the breach, including its effects and any remedial action taken, and keep a record thereof.
+9.2.3 The Party that has experienced the Personal Data Breach shall (A) document all relevant facts relating to the breach, including its effects and any remedial action taken, and keep a record thereof; and (B) notify the other Party of the breach with the information in 9.2.1., to the extent required by Data Protection Law or where such notification is reasonably necessary or appropriate given the relationship between the Parties and the nature and context of the Processing under this DPA.

 10. Government or Law Enforcement Request for Cloudera Personal Data